Team6083/OverHours/README.md

 ### Backend

-First you need a running MongoDB server.
+You need a running MongoDB server to run backend of OverHours.

+#### Install dependencies
-Then run `go mod download` to download all required modules.
+1. Run `go mod download` to download all required modules.
+2. Run `go install github.com/swaggo/swag/cmd/swag@v1.7.1` to get `swag`.

+#### Running backend
+1. Run `swag init` to generate the docs.
-And run `go run main.go` to start the server.
+2. Use `go run main.go` to start the server.
 (Use environment variable `PORT` to select the port)

 ### Frontend